captainGeech42/tf-discord-webhook-proxy/README.md

 3. Update the `WebhookURL` field with a Discord webhook URL ([Discord docs on webhooks](https://support.discord.com/hc/en-us/articles/228383668))
 4. Run it: `tf-discord-webhook-proxy`

+The proxy will be available at `http://host:8080/webhook`.
+Add that URL to a new Webhook Notification in the Notifications settings in your Terraform workspace.

 ## Docker Image

 This tool is also available via a Docker image.
 When running via the Docker image, you can either use this image as a base image to `COPY` your `config.json` into `/app`, or set the following environment variables instead: